natech3ng/qnap-college/README.md

 ## Usage

-Once the dependencies are installed, you can run `npm start` to start the application.
+Once the dependencies are installed, you can run `ng serve --aot` to start the application.

 App will be live at `localhost:4200`

+* ng serve has some prolem with module outing

 ---